nikolaydubina/go-recipes/README.md

 ### [⏫](#contents)➡ Make PlantUML diagram

-This tool generates class diagram in PlantYML format with the information on structs, interfaces and their relationships.
+Generates class diagram in widely used format with the information on structs, interfaces and their relationships.
 Render `.puml` files in for exmample [planttext.com](https://www.planttext.com). — [@jfeliu007](https://github.com/jfeliu007)

 ```